 Bake at 350 F for 20 minutes or put the crockpot on low for 1-2 hours.
-The dip should be warm, and all the cheese should be melted.
+It should be warm, and all the cheese should be melted.

-- Chicken: instead of poached chicken breasts, use canned chicken or rotisserie chicken.
+- Meat: instead of poached chicken breasts, use roasted chicken or rotisserie chicken.
 You can even use leftover turkey instead!

 - Ranch Dressing: try sour cream, Greek yogurt, or blue cheese salad dressing.

 - Cheddar Cheese: blue cheese crumbles or grated Monterey Jack cheese.
 Pepper jack also would be a tasty option.

 - Make this recipe a little healthier by using reduced-fat cream cheese and cheddar cheese.

 - Make this vegetarian by using chickpeas or roasted cauliflower.

 - In a hurry?
 Use rotisserie chicken instead of poached.

 - Don’t use store-bought ranch and buffalo sauce.
 Make your own ranch and buffalo sauce instead for the best flavor possible.